Freddie Mercury Close, London street named after Queen singer

 The Local authorities in Feltham agreed to rename part of a cul-de-sac on Hanworth Road as Freddie Mercury Close, which is the address of the headquarters of the World Zoroastrian Organization.
 As you probably know, Freddie was born into the Zoroastrian faith and practiced the ancient religion as a child.
 The World Zoroastrian Organization is now housed at 1 Freddie Mercury Close, Feltham, Middlesex, TW13 5DF.

-The unveiling of the new road, Freddie Mercury Close, was attended by Freddie’s sister Kashmira Cooke (Bulsara), her son Samuel, Tony Louki the Mayor of Hounslow, supporters of the World Zoroastrian Organisation and The Lord Bilimoria CBE DL.
+The unveiling of the new road, was attended by Freddie’s sister Kashmira Cooke (Bulsara), her son Samuel, Tony Louki the Mayor of Hounslow, supporters of the World Zoroastrian Organisation and The Lord Bilimoria CBE DL.

-The location of Freddie Mercury Close has also been added to my list of Queen related Places to Visit in London.
+The location of the new Freddie Mercury street has also been added to my list of Queen related Places to Visit in London.

 Brian May grew up in the area also and recalls visiting Freddie at number 22 Gladstone Avenue.
 Freddie was insistent that Brian listen very closely to Jimi Hendrix and said “this is what we will do … we will be a group“.
 Brian realls thinking, “I don’t even know if this guy can sing” … turns out he really could !